-CDFW oversees the CESA, and reviews and analyzes petitions for the listing of species to CESA.
-Projects that have the potential to significantly impact listed species must consult with CDFW to get an Incidental Take Permit.
+The CDFW oversees the CESA, and reviews and analyzes petitions for the listing of species to CESA.
+CEQA is typically the driver of the CESA, and projects that are subject to CEQA and have the potential to significantly impact listed species (as determined in an Initial Study or Environmental Impact Report) must consult with CDFW to get an Incidental Take Permit.
 Similarly, if a species is listed to both the Federal Endangered Species Act and CESA, consultation with the US Fish and Wildlife Service and CDFW will be required and could result in a Consistency Determination.